 "A chemical peel uses acids to cause visible shedding of layers of the skin while simultaneously infusing the skin with ingredients intended to diminish lines, build collagen, and improve tone and texture—especially any degree of pigmentation," she explains.

 Additionally, even if you have sensitive or acne-prone skin, chemical peels will still benefit your complexion.
-For instance, Spann tells us that chemical peels can help treat a wide variety of concerns, including premature lines, wrinkles and spots, hyperpigmentation, acne, and yes, even conditions exclusive to those with sensitive skin like rosacea.
+For instance, Spann tells us that chemical peels can help treat a wide variety of concerns, by improving (and smoothing) your skin's texture and clarity.
 Her one stipulation: Your esthetician or dermatologist has to choose the right peel for your skin type, and if they're a qualified professional, this shouldn't be an issue.

 2. Know That Chemical Peels Aren't One-Size-Fits-All